Pragmatic Nonsense: Pragmatic truth and formal nonsense

 \section{Pragmatic truth and formal nonsense}

 As is the case with the Tarskian definition of true sentence, the definition of pragmatically true sentence only applies to sentences of formalized languages.
 Thus, the definition of formal language assumed on the previous section will be maintained, as well as every other previously assumed definition, with the exception of the definitions of relation and structure, which must be replaced with the definitions of partial relation and partial structure, with no loss, since a total relation is a particular case of partial relation and a total structure is a particular case of partial structure.
-Those definitions will be exposed here for clarity (a different definition of partial structure may be found in \cite{bib6}).
+For the sake of clarifying the forthcoming concepts and definitions, we briefly restate the definitions of partial relation and partial structure.